Materials: Cupcake Conundrum handout

 10. But don’t worry, neither eczema nor psoriasis are contagious, and both can be treated.
 There’s no cure, but they can be treated with ointments, creams, or medicines.
 There are other treatment options too, but you have to see a dermatologist, or skin doctor, to get diagnosed and find out which treatment is best for you.

-11. Facilitator checks for questions and clarifications.
+11. Check for questions and clarifications.

 a.
-If students then ask how someone gets psoriasis, Facilitator can explain that it’s genetic, which means that someone in your family has had psoriasis or a gene for it.
+If students then ask how someone gets psoriasis, explain that it’s genetic, which means that someone in your family has had psoriasis or a gene for it.
 That gene gets passed on to you, and then you get it.
 You can’t get it from other

 people, swimming pools, or anything in your outside environment.